mildone/SystemDesign/bigDataOverview.md

 ## Spark
 framework

-## Haddop start-all.sh can't have datanode
+## Hadoop start-all.sh can't have datanode
 root cause: the cluster id is different if you compare data/current/VERSION and name/current/VERSION.
 fix: copy clusterid in name/current/VERSION to /data/current/VERSION it's caused by running format twice or several times.